 UE capability request and response procedure

-Applicability report for both full and partial configuration approach (considering further progress for AI/ML PHY)
+Applicability report for both full and partial configuration approach

-Inference configuration
+Inference configuration and inference report

 Performance monitoring performed in UE or network side, based on which network can manage UE sided functionality

-UE sided data collection, for which AI/ML PHY request/configuration framework is taken as baseline
+UE sided data collection

+For measurement event prediction:

+Measurement event A1~A6 are in the scope in this release

-Note 3: Data transfer and model delivery for UE sided model are out of scope of this WID.
+Note 3: Data transfer and model delivery for UE sided model are out of scope of this WI.
 And model related choices can be up to UE’s implementation.

 For RRM measurement prediction, specify signalling and protocol aspects to enable LCM functionality management for network sided model including [RAN2]:

+Inference input report for at least RRM sub-case 2 of intra-frequency temporal domain case A for L3 cell prediction

+Inference input report for RRM sub-case 5 of all scenarios for L3 beam level prediction

-Network sided data collection, at least
+Network sided data collection for all scenarios and all RRM sub-cases of both L3 cell level and L3 beam level prediction, at least

 UE is configured to log RRM measurement results.